A. Successor Trustees

 B. Elected Trustees

 A Trustee elected to the Board by the South Carolina General Assembly may only be removed by action of the General Assembly.
-In the event four Elected Trustees believe that another Elected Trustee has failed to properly perform the duties required of all Trustees, the four shall present their concerns to the President Pro Tempore of the Senate and the Speaker of the House of Representatives.
+In the event four Elected Trustees believe that another Elected Trustee has failed to properly perform the duties required of all Trustees, the four shall present their concerns to the Chair of the Board of Trustees.
+The Chair shall promptly convey those concerns to the President Pro Tempore of the Senate and the Speaker of the House of Representatives.
 The General Assembly shall follow such procedures as it deems appropriate in evaluating the concerns presented.